 There’s no denying the fact that play is an important part of our dogs day.
 It helps keep them fit, it relieves stress, and it strengthens their bond with us.

-Play Can Increase Your Dogs Impulse Control
+Play Improves Your Dogs Manners

 Have you ever met a dog that had really bad manners?
 One that jumps up on people, runs out the door as soon as it’s opened, and is extra pushy?
 That’s a great example of a dog with no impulse control.